 ❌ Avoid using words like 'test' and 'testing' in the message or as part as the email address you enter, as they can get those emails classified as spam and lower your sender reputation.

-👀 If you don't receive an email for a test submission it's most likely because the test submission went against one or both of the tips above.
+👀 If you don't receive a target email or a thank you email for a test submission it's most likely because the test submission went against one or both of the tips above.
 Try making another test submission using a personal email address and make sure the message doesn't reference testing.

 📞 For call actions make sure you use someone else's phone number as the Test Mode Phone Number so that you don't end up calling yourself on your test submission (and getting a busy signal!).